Superconductivity in Correlated Multi-Orbital Systems with Spin-Orbit Coupling: Coexistence of Even- and Odd-Frequency Pairing and the Case of Strontium Ruthenate: Leading and subleading eigenvectors

 \subsubsection{The B$_{1g}^+$ irrep.}

 Denoted by a $\blacktriangle$ in \fref{fig:new_phase_diag}, the $J/U = 0.15$ and $S^m = 0.9$ parameter set has a B$_{1g}^+$ leading irrep.
-As discussed in Ref.~\cite{gingras_PRL_2021}, this symmetry is a prime candidate that could form an accidental degeneracy in SRO.
-It is usually discussed as having a purely $^-S^+P^+O^+T$ character.
-Here, SOC leads to entanglement of the electronic quantum numbers and the $SPOT$ decomposition has $^-S^+P^+O^+T$, $^+S^+P^-O^+T$ and $^+S^+P^-O^+T$ characters, given in Table~\ref{tab:spot_contributions_b1g_a2g}.
+This symmetry is a prime candidate that could form an accidental degeneracy in SRO.
+It is usually discussed as having a purely $^-S^+P^+O^+T$ character, neglecting the entanglement of $SPOT$ characters.
+However, SOC leads to entanglement of the electronic quantum numbers and the $SPOT$ decomposition has $^-S^+P^+O^+T$, $^+S^+P^-O^+T$ and $^+S^+P^+O^-T$ characters, given in Table~\ref{tab:spot_contributions_b1g_a2g}.
 Those can be understood by studying the real and imaginary parts of the spin-orbital components of $\bm \Delta^{\blacktriangle}({\text{B}^+_{1g}})$, shown in \fref{fig:gaps_b1g}~a) for the first positive and negative Matsubara frequencies.
+Globally, this state transforms like a single global irrep with ubiquitous even- and odd-frequency correlations, as expected in such a multi-orbital system~\cite{black-schaffer_odd-frequency_2013}.
+Although arguably responsible for the finite polar Kerr effect~\cite{komendova_odd-frequency_2017}, these odd-frequency correlations are insufficient to explain the two-component signatures in SRO, which motivates revisiting the polar Kerr experiment under uniaxial pressure.

 The intra-orbital parts have $^-S^+P^+O^+T$ character.
 We make them real by selecting the appropriate global phase and the gap function transforms like $\hat{\mathcal{T}} \bm \Delta = \bm \Delta$ under TR symmetry.
 These components are the largest and because they are spin-singlet $^-S$, they are characterized by the $\ket{l;l} \otimes \sigma_2$ basis functions defined in \sref{sec:supercond_group}.
 While the $xy;xy$ component transforms like A$_{1g}$ in spin-orbital space, it transforms like a B$_{1g}$ $d_{x^2-y^2}$ function in $\textbf{k}$-space, making it globally B$_{1g}$.
-The $yz;yz$ and $zx;zx$ components transform into each other and their phase difference implies that they transform like the B$_{1g}$ spin-orbital basis function.
+The $yz;yz$ and $zx;zx$ components transform into each other and their phase difference implies that they transform like the B$_{1g}$ orbital basis function in \tref{tab:basis_gap_functions_orb}.
 In $\textbf{k}$-space, they transform like A$_{1g}$ making them globally B$_{1g}$.
-Because of the $^+T$ character of these components, this gap function is labelled B$_{1g}^+$.
+Because of the $^+T$ character of these intra-orbital components, this gap function is labelled B$_{1g}^+$.